EnvisionMindCa/OS-Agent/README.md

 docker run --privileged -p 8765:8765 -p 8080:8080 -p 11434:11434 os-agent
 ```

-The container also serves a static web UI on port `8080`.
+The container also runs the Next.js frontend on port `8080`.
 Open
 `http://localhost:8080` after the container starts to interact with the agent
 from your browser.